Asarum canadense

 You may also like

-Not enough positive things can be said about Wild Ginger, as despite it's name, it also grows extremely well in a rural garden setting, and makes an excellent ground cover plant!
+Wild Canadian Ginger grows as a woodland perennial in much of North America!
+It also grows extremely well in a rural garden setting, and makes an excellent ground cover plant!
 In early spring, lush-green leaves pop up from the ground, quickly followed by small reddish-brown flowers hidden within the foliage.
 Leaves are wide and heart-shaped, and spread to form a lush carpet of green.
 This is ideal ground-cover plant below trees or shrubs.
 Plants are easy to grow, yet never become invasive, as they slowly spread into their tidy clumps.
-Grow in or part and regular soil.
-This plant grows as a woodland perennial in much of North America.

 Type: Hardy perennial